 - Provide direct support to community programs and operations.

-- Provide a world-class nonprofit operation that fulfills the goals, objectives and purposes of TGGF.
+- Provide a world-class nonprofit operation that fulfills the goals, objectives and purposes of the Foundation.

-Finally, our support on the ground is growing strong, The Greatest Generations Foundation is now making a positive difference in the lives of more than 125,000 veterans throughout the country, while impacting thousands of students every day.
+Finally, our support on the ground is growing strong, The Greatest Generations Foundation is now making a positive difference in the lives of more than 180,000 veterans throughout the country, while impacting thousands of young Americans every day.
 Those of us who have worked tirelessly to honor our veterans of all conflicts by preserving the freedom for which they fought and the patriotism that they epitomize continues.
-The Organization will continue forward to honor these heroes by collecting their stories of valor, duty, honor and sacrifice and sharing them through youth education and corporate mentorship.
-To find out what part you can play in helping continue these veterans’ legacies, click on the "TAKE ACTION" utton below.
+To find out what part you can play in helping continue these veterans’ legacies, click on the "TAKE ACTION" button.

 Thank you again for all your support.
 We encourage you to join us in this important and urgent cause, while remembering those who served.